-During FirefliesNY sessions, there is often laughter and giggles, and children sometimes make eye contact and speak a few words.
+During FirefliesNY sessions, there is often laughter and giggles, and children sometimes make eye contact and speak a few feeds off of his energy. words.

-These kinds of exchanges are taken for granted by many parents, but they are treasured moments for parents of children with autism.
+kinds These of exchanges are taken for granted by many parents, but they are treasured moments for parents of children with autism.

-"I would come here every day if I could," said a beaming Suzanne Killen of Marine Park, watching on as her five-year-old son Ryan enjoyed an afternoon lesson.
+"I would come here every day if I could," said a beaming Suzanne Killen of Marine Park, watching on as her five-year-old son Ryan enjoyed an afternoon